mortenjust/cleartext-mac/README.md

 # Cleartext for Mac
-A text editor that only allows the top 1000 most common words in English
+A text editor that only allows the 1,000 most common words in English

-I just received Randall Monroe's new book Thing Explainer.
-The idea is to explain complex things like data centers and space stations using only the 1,000 most common words in English.
-This editor makes your text just as charmingly clear.
+I just got Randall Monroe's new book <a href="https://xkcd.com/thing-explainer/">Thing Explainer</a>.
+Only using the top 1,000 words makes the text really easy to read.
+I thought I would make it easy for people to write like this, so I made this application.

 <img src="https://raw.githubusercontent.com/mortenjust/cleartext-mac/master/UX/cleartext.gif">